stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 09 - Case-based Reasoning.md

 2. **Adaptation**: adapting the solution to that case to fit the current problem
 3. **Evaluation**: evaluating how well the adapted solution addresses the current problem
 4. **Storage**: storing the new problem and solution as a case

+## Assumptions Of Case-Based Reasoning

+There are several assumptions for case-based reasoning:

+1. Patterns exist in the world
+2. Similar problems have similar solutions